celebritydeveloper/sequencer-application/README.md

 - Nodejs
 - npm or yarn package manager
--

 ### Installing
-Pull repository to your local machine using https://github.com/iamessien/sequencer-application.git or download zip using the clone or download above.
+Pull repository to your local machine using https://github.com/iamessien/sequencer-app.git or download zip using the clone or download above.

 - Using command line `cd into the directory`
 - Run the following command  `npm start` or `yarn start`
+- Note: You must install boostrap using the exact version you see in the example command `npm install bootstrap@3.3.1`

 ### License